ajitid/flask-minimal-starter/README.md

 ## TODO

 - Haven't checked whether Black formatter recognizes `exclude=` from `pyproject.toml`.
 That being said, Black and Flake8 are intentionally not added as dev dependencies, so removing `pyproject.toml` and `setup.cfg` won't be a problem.
+Same applies for `s = "flask konch"` in `scripts` of Pipfile.

 _Flask minimal starter, apart from adding tests, is complete.
 None of todos below are for this starter._